 Excellence in leadership

 Students are encouraged to participate in the UNI Student Association for the Education of Young Children to gain leadership experiences.
 Faculty members provided strong leadership in developing Iowa's licensing requirements for early childhood education.
-The division also sponsored several statewide Early Childhood Education Summits for educators and others involved in Iowa's new statewide voluntary preschool programs.
+The division also sponsored several statewide Early Childhood Education Summits for educators and others involved in Iowa's early childhood teacher preparation.